matheushw/Plantshop/README.md

 ### Data storage
 Our project will store all users data such as password, email, name, phone number and address in a specific database.
 The products info will also be stored in a dedicated database.
+We are using mongodb to store all the data we need.

 ### Limitations
-In this phase of the project, the application is being saved **locally** so it's only possible to simulate the server database functionality for a **single client**.
+Right now, the website is fully functional and is working for several clients.

 ### Screens
 #### Homepage